SEO for Doctors – Get More Patients Online for Your Medical Practice

 A HubSpot Study indicates 78% of local Google searches result in an offline purchase.
 In other words, if you are a doctor, capturing more Google searches = more patients.

 If you think this is the core secret of SEO for doctors – you’re wrong.
 This is the basics of SEO for all industries.
-Aligning your own goals with Google’s goals, in its essence, is merely an act of answering a question.
+Aligning your own goals with Google’s goals, in essence is merely an act of answering a question.